djacobs/iWitness/README.markdown

 ## Running it locally

-iWitness uses Ruby to run it's devlopment server and build process.
+iWitness uses Ruby to run its development server and build process.
 To develop on iWitness, you must have the following on your system:

 - Ruby 1.9.x (not tested on Ruby 1.8)